Subscribe to Candid Magazine

 The 29 year-old guest house, one of the first in the city, is owned by the ever-welcoming Jean-Noël Schoeffer, a charming Frenchman whose love for Marrakech is infectious.
 The seven rooms each differ in their layout and design, each one overlooking the central courtyard open to the blue skies above.
 Look out for the Colonial KO Room, a tribute to the iconic architectural duo of Studio KO who spent many months here and, incidentally, crop up throughout our trip.
 Most rooms are fitted with a traditional fireplace, ensuring your room is toasty after a day of exploring, dark wooden furnishings and boho-chic textiles.
 Climbing vines and cacti occupy every corner of the riad, with a rooftop terrace akin to the Hanging Gardens of Babylon.
 Here, we enjoyed breakfasts to the tune of singing birds and sunrise views, revelling in deliciously greasy delicacies, crêpes and cups of sweet Moroccan tea.
 Lunches, available on request, arrive at tables laid with emerald-glazed plates, soon to be disguised by colourful mezze-style dishes.

 We spent our first evening at the Grand Café de la Poste, a destination for brasserie-style dining since the roaring twenties.
-The classically chic power-couple Helena Paraboschi and Pierre Pirajean, owners of the stylish 105 by La Cantine, teamed up with Studio KO in 2005 to revive the historic spot, maintaining the authentic colonial-style decor and introducing a menu of French riffs on Moroccan cuisine.
+The classically chic power-couple Helena Paraboschi and Pierre Pirajean, the owners of the stylish Eugène Eugène in Puteaux (France), teamed up with Studio KO again in 2005 to revive the historic spot, maintaining the authentic colonial-style decor and introducing a menu of French riffs on Moroccan cuisine.
 A commanding staircase connects the split-level establishment.
 At ground level, you’ll find tables dotted around the black and white chequered floor, while the straw-clad mezzanine suits intimate drinks, and the lounge-like rooftop salon befits romantic tête-à-têtes.
 The latter was our favourite area, a candlelit hideaway which evokes a time gone by with its eclectic furnishings, hailed from different eras, and jazz soundtrack.

 The restaurant’s menu is underpinned by fresh seasonal produce, with ingredients sourced from a small organic producer – a perfect example of farm-to-fork dining.
 Guided by Eric, the world’s best restaurant manager, we indulged in a prawn and monkfish tagine presented in a sizzling terracotta pot, a delicious ode to classic Moroccan cuisine.
 We returned to the restaurant on our last day to experience dining in the pergola.
 Sat at wicker chairs beneath sand-hued awnings, we enjoyed the suitably light curried monkfish skewers, accompanied by fluffy gluten-free flatbreads.